 Melbourne Laneways and Arcades

 Melbourne is famous for its Laneways and Arcades Shopping.
-They are the real heart and soul of the city, and also one of the unique things to do is to take a stroll through them.
-This is where the intimate insider life, the pulse and creativity take place.
+They are the city’s real heart and soul, and one of the unique things to do is take a stroll through them.
+This is where the intimate insider life, the pulse, and creativity take place.
 It’s where you find one-off shops, cosy tiny bars, unique coffee shops and vivid city street art.
-From over 180 lanes, only a small number of them have been transformed into beautiful city life though.
+From over 180 lanes, only a small number of them have been transformed into beautiful city life.

 Explore the best Laneways Restaurants in Melbourne